SUM

 In the report engine you will need to type: SUM(IF(condition, result if condition true, result if condition is false))

-In the above example, we are writing a SUM IF statement which will sum the ct_conversions (click through conversions) and vt_conversions (view through conversions) from the Campaign Manager activity table if the activity ID (floodlight) is 1360445, if it does not meet this condition it will use 0.
+In the above example, we are writing a SUM IF statement which will sum the ct_conversions (click through conversions) and vt_conversions (view through conversions) from the Campaign Manager activity table if the activity ID (floodlight) is 1360445 or 1360446, if it does not meet this condition it will use 0.

 Common Mistakes: